SEO for Medical Clinics and Practices [2026]

 | Cost of acquiring a patient | A comparison of SEO costs and the number of new patients | The equivalent of CPL / CAC |

-The business effect — that is, appointment bookings — is more important than positions themselves.
-A position on a keyword nobody searches for will not bring a patient.
+The business effect — that is, appointment bookings — matters more than positions themselves.
+It's the line we repeat to clinics more than any other in the monthly report: a position on a keyword nobody searches for will not bring a patient.

 The most common mistakes in clinic SEO